Nike-Inc/gimme-aws-creds/README.md

 Python 3

 ### Optional
-[Cerberus](http://engineering.nike.com/cerberus/) can be used for storing the Okta API key. gimme-aws-creds uses the [Cerberus Python Client](https://github.com/Nike-Inc/cerberus-python-client) for interacting with Cerberus.
-It would be very easy to drop something else besides Cerberus to retrieve your API key.
-Otherwise, you can set the `OKTA_API_KEY` environment variable.
+Gimme-creds-lambda can be used as a proxy to the Okta APIs needed by gimme-aws-creds.
+This removes the requirement of an Okta API key.
+Gimme-aws-creds authneticates to gimme-creds-lambda using OpenID Connect and the lambda handles all interactions with the Okta APIs.
+Alternately, you can set the `OKTA_API_KEY` environment variable and the `gimme_creds_server` configuration value to 'internal' to call the Okta APIs directly from gimme-aws-creds.

 ## Installation